 What is autophagy and why is it so important?

 Back to high school science class: the lysosome organelle is inside almost every cell in the body.
 It is made up of a membrane that surrounds a bunch of different enzymes for breaking down proteins.
 This is a way our cells can clean up after themselves and also how they get rid of foreign invaders like bacteria.

 The autophagy pathway involves forming an organelle called an autophagosome, which is a vesicle that engulfs the things inside a cell that needs to be gotten rid of.
 My mental image is that the autophagosome is like a trashbag forming around the cellular junk that needs to be taken out.
 Then that trashbag (autophagosome) meets up with the lysosome, which is like throwing the trash into a big vat of bubbling acid (yep, I watched too much TV as a kid) with enzymes in it that break apart the trash.
 Perhaps add in a bit of chomping PacMan action to complete the mental picture?

 So what kind of “junk” is in our cells?
 This can be anything from unused or misfolded proteins to lipids to damaged organelles such as damaged mitochondria.
 Autophagy – or the creation of an autophagosome around the damaged organelle – then leads to its disposal via the lysosome.
 Additionally, intracellular bacteria and viruses are also engulfed and then destroyed (a specific type of autophagy called xenophagy).

-Autophagy is also a way to recycle some of the proteins by breaking them down into amino acids that the cell then can reuse.
-Thus, autophagy is normally triggered when our cells are stressed, such as when we are in starvation mode or there is cellular stress from exposure to a toxin.[ref]
+Autophagy is also a way to recycle some of the proteins by breaking them down into amino acids that the cell can then reuse.
+Thus, autophagy is normally triggered when our cells are stressed, such as when we are in starvation mode, or there is cellular stress from exposure to a toxin.[ref]